World Of Controls understands the criticality of your requirement and works towards reducing the lead time as much as possible.

 FUNCTIONS OF SNUBBER BOARD:

-• Surge Protection: The snubber board helps to absorb voltage surges or spikes caused by switching operations, faults, or electromagnetic interference.
+Surge Protection: The snubber board helps to absorb voltage surges or spikes caused by switching operations, faults, or electromagnetic interference.
 By doing so, it prevents these transients from reaching sensitive control components, which could otherwise damage them.

-• Damping High-Frequency Noise: It reduces high-frequency electrical noise that may be generated by electrical equipment or external sources.
+Damping High-Frequency Noise: It reduces high-frequency electrical noise that may be generated by electrical equipment or external sources.
 This noise can interfere with the signals within the turbine control system, affecting its performance.

-• Limiting Voltage Spikes: In turbine control systems, voltage spikes can occur during the operation of power switches or when there are sudden changes in load.
+Limiting Voltage Spikes: In turbine control systems, voltage spikes can occur during the operation of power switches or when there are sudden changes in load.
 The snubber board limits these voltage spikes, protecting sensitive components like transistors, microcontrollers, and relays from damage.

-• Improving Signal Integrity: The snubber board helps to maintain stable signal levels in control systems by filtering unwanted high-frequency signals.
+Improving Signal Integrity: The snubber board helps to maintain stable signal levels in control systems by filtering unwanted high-frequency signals.
 This ensures that the control signals are clear and unaffected by transient disturbances, improving overall system reliability.

-• Enhancing System Longevity: By preventing the over-voltage and noise conditions that can degrade or destroy electrical components, snubber boards extend the lifespan of critical control components, reducing the frequency of replacements and downtime in turbine operations.
+Enhancing System Longevity: By preventing the over-voltage and noise conditions that can degrade or destroy electrical components, snubber boards extend the lifespan of critical control components, reducing the frequency of replacements and downtime in turbine operations.

-What are the main components of a snubber board?
+What is the function of the board?